arthurcoderyou/shpo/notes.md

 Routing and Navigation – Provide directions and route optimization.

 Geocoding & Reverse Geocoding – Convert addresses into coordinates and vice versa.

+Apply the features needed first then we will fix the bugs later on

+# Bugs found

+There is no notification for the admin if the project reviewer, project timer and document types are setup already .
+    - 0 document types
+    - 0 project reviewers
+    - project timers incomplete setup (submission timer, closing and starting timer)

+    => Add it on the dashboard for it to be fully added to the website before any submissions is applied

+Create full messages on teh deletion and if possible, only provide the idea to disable the values instead of deleting it completely

+Everytime a user is deleted, the data or project reviewing that connected into it must be updated to have the updated details about the reviewer and notifications for the user as well

+User
+    ProjectReviewer